ArrowrIcon Home icon

 Feeding the rabbits

 We had a shed where the rabbit cages were kept.
 At one time we had about ninety rabbits (many of them youngsters).
 There was one big old doe which had at least 14 litters (with about fourteen babies per litter).
-We had to collect their fresh green leaves from the roadsides and stuff a huge sack.
+Every day we children had to collect their food of fresh green leaves from the roadsides and stuff a huge sack.
 It took forever to fill.

 Tim Sesemann (born 1938)